Lenyn Sosa Player Props: White Sox vs. Orioles

-Lenyn Sosa -- 0-for-4 in his last game -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Kyle Gibson on the mound, on April 15 at 2:10 PM ET.
+Lenyn Sosa -- 1-for-4 with a double in his last game -- will be in action for the Chicago White Sox versus the Baltimore Orioles, with Grayson Rodriguez on the hill, on April 16 at 2:10 PM ET.

 Lenyn Sosa Game Info & Props vs. the Orioles